rustam-isangulov/OpenTargetsTest/README.md

 # Open Targets Test

+*The version published on the due date (17 July 2022) has been tagged **v0.1-due-date**.
+Both projects have been heavily refactored after introduction of unit and intergation tests.*

 This project is a solution for an Open Targets Developer Technical Test.
 Objectives for the test are described [here](../main/documents/ebi01989_software_developer_-_take_home_tech_test.pdf).

 # Results